magnesiumlabs/lasco/docs/index.md

       details: Use all the power of Sass Module System!
     - icon: 🖖
       title: Power of classes
-      details: Compose your design directly in your markup!
+      details: Compose your design directly in your HTML markup!
     - icon: 🛠️
       title: Simple and minimal, always
-      details: ...no need to say more...
+      details: No need to say more.
 ---